outdreamer/build-a-cure-1/docs/core_analysis/interface_analysis.md

             - example: direction of growth in similar direction by adjacent objects can create the illusion of an emergent border attribute

+### Interaction level interface

+  - interaction level is determined by which objects are marked as equals so they interact with each other, forming an interaction level/layer, such as the macromolecule layer or the pathogen layer

+### Interface interface

+  - identifying sub-interfaces (electricity, potential, similarity) is an important first step before doing other analysis, because if you can identify the important/causative interfaces right away, you can ignore a lot of information

 ## Primary interface layers & sub-interfaces

     - structural interface